Evin-Ngoa/counterfeit/README.md

 6. Login simulation for creating file.
 7. Check report and confirm in publisher.
 [In-progress]
    a. in report, ensure memeberID for store finds the customer with the email [Done]
-   b. in confirmation of report ensure add points to reportedBY else [deduct if status is rejected - has to be done even though reports fake]. c.
-On implementing this delete the one added after reporting
+   b. in report confirmation of report ensure add points to reportedBY else [deduct if status is rejected - has to be done even though reports fake]. c.
+On implementing this delete the one added after reporting [done]
+   d. doing a js n logic.js for adding points because of mobile api in scanning
+8. Report view for pulblisher and customers
-8. Historian for transactions to show.
+9. Historian for transactions to show.